 If you’re in a hiring position, or know someone who is, I hope you’ll look seriously at the many talented individuals now looking for new opportunities.
 Their value doesn’t disappear because of a restructuring decision.
 If anything, their resilience and perspective are more vital than ever.

-To those affected: I admire what you’ve contributed.
+To those affected: I admire the contributions you’ve made.
 I’m hopeful that your next chapter brings you not only stability, but a place where your talents are truly seen.

 And to those still standing: let’s support one another.
 Share portfolios.
 Make referrals.
 Push for transparency and empathy where we can.